SimplyEdit/SimplyStore/README.md

 <a name="goals"></a>
 ## Goals of this project

-SimplyStore will create a more defined and usable REST like service, out of the box.
+SimplyStore is a more defined and usable REST like service, out of the box.
 One where all you need to do is change the data and add some access rights and get a self-describing, browseable, working API.

 The SimplyStore design is predicated on the following realisations: